‘There is another concept of journalism…It’s engraved on a bronze plaque on the southeast corner of Times Tower in New York City.’

 These days as a, ahem, mature and well-rounded freelancer I have the creative freedom to write the way that is in my blood, the way that is in my brain, the way that I love to write – as a Gonzo Journalist.

 Gonzo Journalism is a subgenre of New Journalism championed in the 1960s by writers such as Truman Capote, Tom Wolfe, Lester Bangs, George Plimpton and Terry Southern.
 Hunter S. Thompson is credited as the creator of Gonzo, a mind-bending blur of fiction and reality.
 Hunter felt that objectivity in journalism was a myth.
 He put himself at the centre of the story and used sarcasm, black humour, surreal exaggeration, social taboos and profanity to get his version of the truth across.

 Muhammad Ali once said, ‘My way of joking is to tell the truth.
 That’s the funniest joke in the world.’
 Hunter said that was as fine a definition of Gonzo Journalism as anything he’d ever heard.

-My British style of Gonzo Journalism is more sober and cuddlier than the faster, bigger, American frontier mentality mixed with the twisted 60s counterculture Hunter was a product of.
-I write from a place of gratitude and humour, often championing the voice of the underdog, to help (in my own small way) make the world a better place.
-What does keep my writer’s heart beating in time with HST’s, is an utter commitment to the main principle of Gonzo – to tell it like it is – to try and get to the truth of the story.
+My English style of Gonzo Journalism is more a sober and cuddlier type of writing than the faster, bigger, American frontier mentality mixed with the twisted 60s counterculture Hunter was a product of.
+Think George from the Famous Five riding shotgun with Raoul Duke in the Great Red Shark Chevy convertible.
+I try my best to write from a place of truth, gratitude and humour, often championing the voice of the underdog, to help (in my own small way) make the world a better place.
+What does keep my writer’s heart beating in time with HST’s, is an utter commitment to the main principle of Gonzo – to tell it like it is – to try and get to the truth of the story – whatever that means.

 So if you would like an original and uniquely told well-researched Gonzo Journalism story do the write thing and get in touch.